Leigan0/FT-cloud-tech-test/README.md

 I have added eslint, and configured this to run pretest script.
 This has been automated to a degree as linter will now run before tests - tests will not run until eslint has no errors.
+I have also updated git hooks, pre-commit sample file to run npm pretest at each commit.
+To automate linting and tests prior to each commit.